aserbremen/Multi-Robot-Graph-SLAM/README.md

 ## Simulation

 Alternatively to playing back the ROS2 bag, you can simulate a gazebo environment and test the multi-robot SLAM manually.
 Check out the repository [mrg_slam_sim](https://github.com/aserbremen/mrg_sim) for testing out the multi-robot SLAM implementation in a simulated environment using Gazebo (tested on Fortress).
+Note that this approach might need a bit more computational resources than the playback of the rosbag.

 ## Visualization